-No pupil may be enrolled in the kindergarten or first grade whose 5th birthday does not occur on or before September 10 of the school year in which child registers to enter school.
-A parent may request a waiver of the age requirement.
-All waivers are at the discretion of and subject to the approval of the Board.
+No pupil may be enrolled in the kindergarten or first grade whose 5th birthday does not occur on or before September 10 of the school year in which the child registers to enter school.
 No pupil may be enrolled in the District if that pupil has reached his or her 19th birthday on or before September 10 of the school year in which the child registers to enter school.
-A waiver of the age limitation must be reviewed and approved by the Board in an executive session.
+A waiver of the age limitation may be requested where there are exceptional circumstances and must be reviewed and approved by the Board in an executive session.
 The Trustees may also admit an individual who has graduated from high school but is not yet 19 years of age even though no special circumstances exist for waiver of the age provision or a student who is not yet 19 years of age and experienced educational disruption and was awarded a diploma as a result and seeks access to reasonable curriculum designed to advance postsecondary success.